nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-The limit for chicken is now 7.7 kg
+The limit for 'chicken' is now 7.7 kg!
 ____________________________________________________________
 ```